 FIND THE BEST ROUTE FOR MANUFACTURING YOUR APPAREL

 Manufacturing trends are constantly evolving, too.
-They need to incorporate the latest technology and meeting consumer demands is essential, particularly when considering supply chain management in the garment industry.
+Incorporating the latest technology and meeting consumer demands is essential, particularly when considering supply chain management in the garment industry.

 Always keep a close eye on your competitors and regularly ask for customer feedback.
-The success of a new apparel range ultimately lies in their fate, so you should always take their opinion on board regarding your manufacturing process.
+The success of a new apparel range ultimately lies with the consumer, so you should always take their opinion on board regarding your manufacturing process.

 New technologies, such as automation and machine learning, are constantly being introduced to the market.
 They help fashion businesses reduce labour costs and speed up the manufacturing process.

-Eco-friendly manufacturing and packaging have changed the game, too.
-Carry out frequent waste audits and re-use your waste if possible.
+Eco-friendly manufacturing and packaging continue to change the game, too.
+Carry out frequent waste audits and reuse where possible.
 Consumers are more aware of the benefits of sustainable fashion than ever before and it can determine what type of garments they decide to purchase.

-More and more brands are now beginning to embrace eco-friendly manufacturing and packaging solutions — we’ve collated some of the best examples in this blog.
+More are now embracing eco-friendly manufacturing and packaging solutions — we’ve collated some of the best examples in this blog.

 CAREFULLY CONSIDER DISTRIBUTION

-Now your garments have been designed and manufactured, you’ll need to think about the best ways to distribute them to your different stakeholders.
+Now your garments have been designed and manufactured, you’ll need to think about the best ways to distribute them to your different stakeholders throughout the supply chain.

 The widespread transportation of clothes and textiles leads to increased pollution, so what can your business do to make a difference?
 First of all, if you can, source your raw materials locally.
 Also, look at more environmentally friendly distribution options.
 For example, send your garments by sea instead of the sky.

-Your garments will most likely need to be distributed quickly to various outlets as well.
-So it’s essential to work with a distribution partner who can meet fluctuating demand and support your omnichannel operation.
+Your garments will most likely need to be distributed quickly to various outlets, so working with a distribution partner who can meet fluctuating demand and support your omnichannel operation is essential.